 With the Bourne and Sagamore bridges nearing a century of use – the conversation about future of vital Cape infrastructure should be a priority.
 Crippling traffic & continual maintenance causes constant headaches for residents, and presents an impediment to regional economic growth.
 Given the large number of stakeholders implicated in this issue, we must engage all those involved to ensure we have a thoughtful discussion to move forward with this enormous issue which impacts our region’s future.

-The 5th Barnstable District is a blend of different geographical regions, and as a result has a complex economy.
+The Plymouth & Barnstable District is a blend of different geographical regions, and as a result has a complex economy.
 There is a large commuter population with many working in Boston Metropolitan area, as well as a significant seasonal economy.
 Small businesses are the cornerstone of our local economy, policies should be implemented to foster their creation and make the cost of doing business easier.

 Every developed economy in the world has some form of single-payer system to distribute services in a cost-effective manner, and they typically cover all of their citizens at nearly half the price exacted in the United States.
 In the name of efficiency, economic impact, and improved outcomes this approach should be immediately instituted.
 We should be looking for results, not rhetoric.
 The vast aggregations of data do not lie – this is the only way forward.
 It should be pursued with vigor.

-Support for our seniors.
+Caring for our Seniors

 The cost of living, high property taxes, lack of affordable housing, geographical isolation, and lack of public transit create unique challenges for the seniors in our community – especially those who are living on a fixed income.
 We must ensure that their issues are properly addressed so that their quality of life receives the dignity they deserve.